Lyrics by Album

 Burn though the derision

-Cauterize the incision
+Cauterize the incisions

 But you